philipphaunstetter/n8n-analytics/docs/prd.md

 16. Open Questions
 - Primary deployment targets (self-hosted vs. Vercel) and secret management approach for production.
 - Do we need to support multiple provider instances concurrently in MVP?
-- Preferred branding and final product name.
+- Preferred branding: Elova (finalized).
 - Scope of demo mode: synthetic data only or shared read-only demo instance (e.g., n8n-demo)?
 - Should we include workspace/environment isolation in MVP for enterprise appeal?
 - What level of real-time capabilities should be included in MVP vs. post-MVP?